Skip to main content

 • defaultRuleProcessorParameterized

-Refer to the source code for each to determine the appropriate return type for a custom rule processor.
+Refer to the source code to determine the appropriate return type for custom rule processors.

-You can use the appropriate default rule processor as a fallback so your custom rule processor doesn't have to cover all cases, as shown below.
+Use the appropriate default rule processor as a fallback so your custom processor doesn't cover all cases:

 const query: RuleGroupType = {